ThemeFuse/Unyson-Documentation/extension/learning/index.rst

 * ``single-lesson.php`` - Learning lesson single post template.
 By default is used ``single.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/single-lesson.php``.
 * ``taxonomy.php`` - Learning category template.
 By default is used ``taxonomy.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/taxonomy.php``.
 * ``content-course.php`` - Default learning course single page template content.
 It is loaded if the ``framework-customizations/extensions/learning/views/single-course.php`` doesn't exist and is used ``single.php`` from the theme root directory.
-  The content of this view is rendered using WordPress <a href="http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content">the_content</a> filter, when the course single page is loaded.
+  The content of this view is rendered using WordPress `the_content <http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content>`__ filter, when the course single page is loaded.
 * ``content-lesson.php`` - Default learning lesson single page template content.
 It is loaded if the ``framework-customizations/extensions/learning/views/single-lesson.php`` doesn't exist and is used ``single.php`` from the theme root directory.
-    The content of this view is rendered using WordPress <a href="http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content">the_content</a> filter, when the lesson single page is loaded.
+    The content of this view is rendered using WordPress `the_content <http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content>`__ filter, when the lesson single page is loaded.

 Helpers
 -------